40 years later and the debate lives on

 Whatever view you take of the evidence, interest in the case shows no sign of sinking into oblivion.
 Over forty years have passed since Graham Morris and I made our way to Green Street after the family next door telephoned the Daily Mirror and told us what was going on.

 So far as the world outside Green Street was concerned this was the beginning.
 It was moved forward by Maurice Grosse, who led a Society of Psychical Research investigation, and Guy Playfair, who wrote a book about it.

 On our first visit to the house Graham was hit on the cheek by a Lego brick and his word has never never been doubted.
-I didn’t see the brick whizzing towards its target, but I saw Graham’s reaction.
+I didn’t see the brick whizzing towards its destination, but I saw Graham’s reaction.
 I’ve been dubbed a skeptic simply because I never attributed what happened to poltergeists.
 Strange things did go on in that house and I have always maintained that there are forces on the planet that we can neither measure nor understand.

-Only four months after Sky’s mini series ‘The Enfield Haunting’ was aired in the UK in 2015, filming started in California on ‘The Conjuring 2: The Enfield Poltergeist’, allegedly based on the experiences of the American ghost hunters Ed & Lorraine Warren.
+Four months after Sky’s mini series ‘The Enfield Haunting’ was aired in the UK in 2015, filming started in California on ‘The Conjuring 2: The Enfield Poltergeist’, allegedly based on the experiences of the American ghost hunters Ed & Lorraine Warren.
 Filming switched to London two months later.

 The last attempt to introduce some unbiased logic was a book published in 2019: The Enfield Poltergeisit Tapes (pictured right) written by Dr Melvyn Willin who was the custodian of the recordings relating to the case.
-Have read and make up your own mind.
+Have a read and make up your own mind.